pb-10/introduction-to-dart/exercises on DART/assignment.md

 ```

-## [8]Implement tryFunction below.
+## [9] Implement tryFunction below.
 It should execute an untrustworthy method and then do the following:

 ## *If untrustworthy throws an ExceptionWithMessage, call logger.logException with the exception type and message (try using on and catch).
 ## *If untrustworthy throws an Exception, call logger.logException with the exception type (try using on for this one).